LucianYoga/local-elasticbeanstalk-php-demo/README.md

 ## Installation

 We use `docker-machine` on OSX via the [Docker ToolBox](https://www.docker.com/products/docker-toolbox).
+The easiest way to do this is:

+    brew cask install dockertoolbox

 As we're using Max OSX, this means that we'll end up with a Virtualbox Linux VM that will be used to run Docker.

 Start our `docker-machine`: